How It Works Go Game

 To master Go, embrace your loss and learn from your opponent to return better.

-Keep an eye on what your opponent is doing.
+eye on what your opponent is doing.
 Knowing your opponent's intentions helps you prepare before playing.

 Avoid having more than four separate groups on the board.